Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

-The connection between surfing and Hawaii has existed since King Kamehameha I united all the islands under his rule in 1810.
-However, surfing didn’t become popular worlwide until Westerners came to visit in the 1900s.
+The connection between surfing and Hawaii has existed since King Kamehameha I (one of the famous Hawaiian people), united all the islands under his rule in 1810.
+However, surfing didn’t become popular worldwide until Westerners came to visit in the 1900s.

-The most famous Hawaiian surfer is Duke Kahanamoku, who was an Olympic swimmer.
+The most famous Hawaiians surfer is Duke Kahanamoku, who was an Olympic swimmer.
 People consider him the forefather of modern surfing.

 Portuguese plantation workers actually brought over ukuleles to Hawaii in the late 1800s.
 King David Kalakaua (the last king of Hawaii) loved the sound so much that he incorporated it into Hawaiian music.

 Today, you’ll hear the ukulele in many famous Hawaiian songs performed by top Hawaiian musicians.

 The ukulele is also a popular first instrument for kids to play.
 That’s because it only has 4 strings.
 Find out the best ukuleles for kids in my comprehensive review.

 Hawaiian music would not be complete without ukuleles!
 They are another one of the top things Hawaii is known for.